ethpandaops/kurtosis-assertoor-github-action/README.md

 - **Kurtosis Setup and Configuration:** Automatically installs and configures Kurtosis with the specified version and backend.
 Supports Docker, Kubernetes, and Cloud setups.
 - **Ethereum Testnet Deployment:** Utilizes the Ethereum Kurtosis package to deploy a multi-client Ethereum network, configurable to your testing requirements.
-- **Integrated Assertoor Testing:** After the network is up and running, polls the Assertoor API to check the status of test executions, streamlining the testing process.
+- **Flexible Assertoor Test Execution:** Offers the option to wait for Assertoor test completion and return results, or enabling subsequent actions to perform additional tasks within the testnet environment.
+- **Automated Cleanup:** Executes testnet cleanup as a post-action step, allowing the testnet to remain available for subsequent actions if needed.

 ## Action Behavior